-ICTSD Donor Meeting, 28 January, Geneva
+ICTSD Donor Meeting, Geneva, 28 January.

-Dialogue on Trade in the Sustainable Development Goals (SDGs), Geneva, 9 March
+Dialogue on Trade in the Sustainable Development Goals (SDGs), Geneva, 9 March.

-Dialogue on Trade in the Sustainable Development Goals (SDGs), New York, 9 April
+Dialogue on Trade in the Sustainable Development Goals (SDGs), New York, 9 April.

-TiSA Public Information Session, 30th April, Geneva
+TiSA Public Information Session, Geneva, 30 April.

-“China after Bali: Role of China in concluding the Doha Round and Reinvigorating the WTO”, 29 May, 2014, Beijing, ICTSD China Office, in partnership with China Society for WTO Studies and China Institute for WTO Studies at University for International Business and Economics (UIBE).
+China after Bali: Role of China in concluding the Doha Round and Reinvigorating the WTO, ICTSD China Office, in partnership with the China Society for WTO Studies and the China Institute for WTO Studies at UIBE, Beijing, 29 May.

-“Implications of the Trans-Pacific Partnership (TPP) For China And India” workshop Organised by ICTSD China Office, IISD and CWTO, 21 July 2014, Beijing, China
+Implications of the Trans-Pacific Partnership (TPP) For China And India, workshop organized by the ICTSD China Office, IISD and CWTO, Beijing, 21 July.

-A presentation, at the World Trade Organization on 29 July 2014, of the main objectives and features of the RTA Exchange initiative including a demonstration of the RTA Exchange’s beta platform.
+Presentation of the main objectives and features of the RTA Exchange Initiative, including a demonstration of the RTA Exchange’s beta platform, WTO, 29 July.

-Roundtable on Mega-regionals and the WTO, an RTA Exchange Initiative, Geneva, Switzerland.
-29 July 2014
+Roundtable on Mega-regionals and the WTO, an RTA Exchange Initiative, Geneva, 29 July.

 Meeting with Global Voices Youth Delegation to the WTO.
-30 September, Geneva.
+Geneva, 30 September.

-When Anybody Can Trade With Everybody.
-2 October, WTO Public Forum, Geneva.
+When Anybody Can Trade With Everybody, WTO Public Forum, Geneva, 2 October.

-Coherence in the Post-2015 Development Agenda.
-2 October, WTO Public Forum, Geneva.
+Coherence in the Post-2015 Development Agenda, WTO Public Forum, Geneva, 2 October.

-The Seventh Annual Bridges China Dialogue: China’s Economic Policies and Today’s Global Trade System.
-28 October 2014, Geneva.
+The Seventh Annual Bridges China Dialogue: China’s Economic Policies and Today’s Global Trade System, Geneva, 28 October.

-New Horizons in Services Trade Governance.
-25 to 26 November 2014, WTO, Geneva.
+New Horizons in Services Trade Governance, WTO, Geneva, 25–26 November.

-2014 Beijing Annual Conference on the WTO and China.
-18 December 2014, Beijing, China
+2014 Beijing Annual Conference on the WTO and China, Beijing, 18 December.

 Goal 2: Strengthening the Multilateral Trading System

-E15 First Roundtable Dialogue with WTO Delegates: Surveying the Post-Bali Landscape, 30 January 2014, Geneva
+E15 First Roundtable Dialogue with WTO Delegates: Surveying the Post-Bali Landscape, Geneva, 30 January.

-Managing Trade and Environment Disputes, co-organised with WTO and ACWL , 31 March, Geneva
+Managing Trade and Environment Disputes, co-organized with WTO and ACWL , Geneva, 31 March.

-Talking Disputes No. 8: China — Measures Related to the Exportation of Rare Earths, 9 April 2014, Geneva, Switzerland
+Talking Disputes No. 8: China — Measures Related to the Exportation of Rare Earths, Geneva, 9 April.

-E15 Second Roundtable Dialogue with WTO Delegates: Mega-regionals and Plurilaterals, 23 April 2014, Geneva
+E15 Second Roundtable Dialogue with WTO Delegates: Mega-regionals and Plurilaterals, Geneva, 23 April.